Teething signs can be confusing, and you’ll hear so many myths. Here we explore what teething is exactly and the signs you'll see.

 - fever over 38°C

-A fever and other clinically important symptoms, like diarrhoea, rashes, and vomiting are very unlikely to be caused by teething, so make sure you talk to your GP or call NHS 111 (Tighe and Roe, 2007).
+A fever and other clinically important symptoms, like diarrhoea, vomiting and rashes are very unlikely to be caused by teething, so make sure you talk to your GP or call NHS 111 (Tighe and Roe, 2007).

-One study looked at 50 babies admitted to hospital suffering from teething.
+One study looked at 50 babies admitted to hospital with various conditions which the parents mistook for teething.
 In 48 of these children, a medical condition other than teething was identified, including a case of bacterial meningitis (Tighe and Roe, 2007).

 Right, I’ve established my baby is teething.
 Now what?